CSDSpartans/python/README.md

-# python3
+# CSD's Python 3 Repo
-Our python work
+Our python work done in class.